atharva-p/guides/pygame.md

 6. `pygame.display.update()` updates the screen
 7. `clock.tick(60)` will limit the framerate to 60 fps (which means it will stop the `while True:` from running more than 60 times a second).
 Also returns time in milliseconds that has passed since the last frame.

+Updating the display and the clock tick should happen at the end (my theory)

 # Surface

 pygame object for representing images